 You are sure you want to disinherit your child

 If you have decided that the best course of action for you is to disinherit your child, you need to make your intentions clear.
-Simply leaving your child out of your will could create a situation where your child will contest the will, indicating that you accidentally left him or her out of it.
+Simply leaving your child out of your will could create a situation where your child’s will, indicating that you accidentally left him or her out of it.
 You could consult a Las Vegas estate-planning attorney for the appropriate language.
-You want to make sure your intentions are clear, but you don’t want to be so specific that, at the time of your death, the circumstances no longer apply, which could also lead to a will contest.
+You want to make sure your intentions are clear, but you don’t want to be so specific that, at the time of your death, the circumstances no longer apply.

 You could also make your decision clear by keeping records of some kind.
 You could keep a journal, write letters or leave some other notes to make sure no one believes someone coerced you in any way to make this decision.
 If you still have questions regarding how to handle this issue, you would greatly benefit from discussing it with an attorney before putting anything in writing.